scalar-labs/getting-started-with-scalardb/README.md

 ### Impact on the data model

-To apply transaction, we can just add a key `transaction` and value as `true` in Scalar DB scheme.
+To apply transaction, we can just add a key `transaction` and value as `true` in the Scalar DB scheme.
 For instance, we modify our qa.question schema.
 ```
 {
   "qa.question": {